shalgrim/advent_of_code_2018/notes.md

 Okay, so splitting into branches: day-23-opt-1-seeded-dfs, day23-opt-3-choose-subprism. main will be the opt 2 branch for now

 The current situation with option 1 seems to be that I have everything except the "too close" bit coded up

+And I know that:
+  - there is at least a point with 893 overlaps (so there had to be a bug where I came up with that 856 overlaps as the answer)
+  - 71_406_282 is too low of an answer and came from overlaps=856 at x=24211378, y=19620241, z=27574663